shom254/dissertation-mgmt-system/README.md

 - passwords are stored unencrypted instead of hashed (for easier debugging and dev)
 - sessions are stored in-memory rather than to the database

-but I believe the basic requirements were fulfilled.
+unforunately i could not finish the work on time but I hope I was able to demonstrate the skills needed.

 ## Instructions to Run